 As stated in the Executive Summary, the directors seek new opportunities for staff development, effective recruitment procedures, and diversity in the workforce.
 Major barriers consist of reduction in funding sources and competition from other employers for experienced workers.
 In addition, the increasing complexity of financial products requires more training and more detailed review.
-Management continually evaluates the opportunities and barriers the agency faces and alters the agency's plans accordingly.
+Management continually evaluates the strategic challenges the agency faces and alters the agency's plans accordingly.
 To ensure that job openings are made available to a diverse group of people, the State of South Carolina's State Jobs Link is utilized, making the vacancies immediately available for review, and the agency participates in State Job Fairs, when applicable.

-Business continuity in emergencies is addressed through the Disaster Recovery program.
+Organizational continuity in emergencies is addressed through the Disaster Recovery Program.
 As part of the strategic planning process, senior management, including the agency's Disaster Recovery Coordinator, analyzes possible disaster threats.
-Plans are made for business continuity and contact with regulated financial institutions during emergencies.
+Plans are made for organizational continuity and contact with regulated financial institutions and Federal regulatory agencies during emergencies.